Why is Time Management Important

 1. Time Blocking

 Put all your tasks into your diary or planner every week, or month using the method above.
 Blocking out your time for everything in your life and business is really valuable.
 It means that you now in advance when you are working and when you aren’t.
 You can then do the tasks when you have planned to do them.
 This should help to keep you more focused.
-I love my Filofax.
-I use the A5 size because I find it gives me just enough space to write it all down in.
+I loved my Filofax.
+I used the A5 size because I found it gave me just enough space to write it all down in.
+I have since gone digital, and love it even more.

 2. Use a Timer